Convention & Visitors Bureau

 Close out the summer with a perfect weekend in Boulder during one of its most dazzling times of year.
 The following events will be going on over the weekend, giving the whole town a fun, festival atmosphere.

-Peruse jewelry, arts, crafts and more at hundreds of booths, catch live music performances, let the kids go wild in jumpy castles and relax beside babbling Boulder Creek during this favorite annual festival.
-Don't forget to stop and make your own zucchini-on-wheels for the annual Great Zucchini Race!
-The Boulder Creek Hometown Festival takes place in and around Central Park.
+Peruse jewelry, arts, crafts and more at hundreds of booths, catch live music performances, ride the carnival rides, let the kids go wild in jumpy castles and relax beside babbling Boulder Creek during this favorite annual festival.
+Don't forget to stop and make your own zucchini-on-wheels for the annual Great Zucchini Race and pick out a rubber duck for The Great Boulder Duck Race!
+The Boulder Creek Hometown Festival takes place in and around Central Park and also includes a classic car show and the Rocky Mountain Beer Festival.

-A tradition for more than two decades, the Shelby Car Show and Party lets you meet famous Shelby drivers and designers, tour the Shelby American Collection Museum to see all the new cars (including the first Shelby Cobra), hear live music from a 60s band, enjoy dinner and an ice cream truck — plus be entered to win a new Shelby GT350R!
+A tradition for more than two decades, the Shelby American Collection Annual Party and Car Show lets you meet famous Shelby drivers and designers, tour the Shelby American Collection Museum to see all the new cars (including the first Shelby Cobra), hear live music, enjoy dinner and an open bar — plus be entered to win a new Shelby Mustang GT350R!
 Ticket purchase required.

-This fun, outdoor concert series happens every Friday and Saturday during the summer.
-September 1 will feature the rockabilly band Papa Juke, the last show of the season.
+This fun, outdoor concert series happens every Friday and Saturday during the summer in the Central Plaza.
+August 30 will feature the Boulder School of Rock, and August 31 will feature folk and bluegrass band Ponder the Albatross, the last show of the season.

 The bounty of Boulder's 850 farms is a sight to behold over Labor Day weekend, and you can explore it all on the Boulder County Farm Trail.
 Take a scenic farm drive, stopping at some farm stands; have an on-farm experience; or simply taste the fruits of our farmers' labors in restaurants all over town.